dsdanielpark/Bard-API/README.md

 <br>

 ## [Text To Speech(TTS)](https://cloud.google.com/text-to-speech?hl=ko) from Bard
-Please use this only for experimental purposes.
+Use this only for experimental purposes.
 Business users and high traffic volume may be subject to account restrictions according to Google's policies.
-Please use the official API for the following purposes.
-Official Google Cloud API: https://cloud.google.com/text-to-speech
+Please use the [Official Google Cloud API](https://cloud.google.com/text-to-speech) for any other purpose.
 ```python
 from bardapi import Bard